Nixtla/popol-vuh/README.md

 The first and most important line of the creed means that you’re never finished.
 There is always more to learn.
 The enemy of this is thinking you’re right, putting too much weight on your experience, or passing up an opportunity to understand someone’s point of view.

 ### [I will build our business  through creating the most value for our community of users, customers and collegues.](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-colleagues)

+There are three groups of people that we care most about: users, customers, collegues and investors.
+We want to create the most possible value for them.
+We understand this as a max-min  Rawlsian  welfare function.
+We believe that by optimizing that wellnes function we will ultimately reach financial success and personal satisfaction.

 We define success as maximazing the wellfare of the groups that consitute Nixtla.
 We want to create the most possible welfare for our community of customers, users, collegues and investors.
 We understand this as a max-min  Rawlsian social welfare function.

 Wellness is: